atroo/hapi-intercom/README.md

 channel.reply("giveMeSomething", returnSomethingAwesome)

 var promise = channel.request("giveMeSomething")
 ```
-We also changed the request/reply api of Backbone.Radio to always return a promise or throw an error, when nothing is returned.
+We changed the request/reply api of Backbone.Radio to always return a promise or throw an error, when nothing is returned.
 So your reply function should return a Promise, otherwise the reply api will wrap it for you.

 ## Command/Comply